-Mexican Pozole is a fiery red soup filled with chiles, pork, chicken, and hominy corn.
+A delicious variation of the classic Mexican Pozole.
+A fiery red soup filled with chiles, pork, chicken, and hominy corn.
 A cold-weather favorite with strong Mexican flavors!

 I’m not Hispanic or from Mexico but I do LOVE Mexican food.

-Now, you’re probably thinking… how can she give me an “authentic” Mexican dish recipe?
+Now, you’re probably thinking… how can she give me a legit Mexican dish recipe?
 I’m not… I’m just the messenger today.
-My brother-in-law takes all the credit for this amazingly delicious Pozole (or is it Posole?) recipe.
+My brother-in-law takes all the credit for this amazingly delicious soup, a modified version of authentic Pozole (or is it Posole?) recipe.

 This soup is like a party in your mouth, seriously!
 The depth of flavor you can achieve with this recipe (in only an hour) is incredible.
 It’s spicy, savory, salty (in a good way), and when you hit it with a lime wedge or two, tangy.